wnfldchen/theme-academic-cv/content/authors/admin/_index.md

     url: https://www.canoefinancial.com/

 # Short bio (displayed in user profile at end of posts)
 bio: My professional interest is in applications and advances of artificial intelligence.
 My current employment applies this interest to business applications in the financial industry.
+My past research areas include statistical methodology, statistical genetics, and bioinformatics.
 My other interests include science, technology, economics, politics, and history.

 # Interests to show in About widget
 interests: